CONSTITUTION OF THE CORAM CIVIC ASSOCIATION

 Section 3: Duties of the Treasurer: The Treasurer shall have charge of the funds of the Association and shall collect and receive all monies and deposit the same in a bank which shall have been previously selected by the Association.
 The Treasurer shall disburse as directed by the President or Board of Directors.
 The Board of Directors is authorized to make all necessary emergency expenditures and the Treasurer shall make an annual report of all expenditures on behalf of the Board of Directors.
 Expenses over $250 must have double signatures on disbursement forms upon which a single signature check may be executed by an authorized signer.

-Section 4: Duties of the Recording Secretary: The Recording Secretary shall keep the minutes of the meetings of the Association, have custody of the records of the Association, other than those of the Treasurer, and perform such other duties as the Association may direct.
+Section 4: Duties of the Secretary: The Secretary shall keep the minutes of the meetings of the Association, have custody of the records of the Association, other than those of the Treasurer, and perform such other duties as the Association may direct.

 Section 5: Duties of the Membership Secretary: It shall be the duty of the Membership Secretary to record all applications for membership and to keep a roster of all members, along with their names and addresses.
 It shall also be the duty of the Membership Secretary to forward, without delay, any reports that may be requested by the President and to submit any pertinent files for the purpose of inspection and audit whenever ordered to do so by the President.
 It shall also be the duty of the Membership Secretary to keep account of the financial standings, in this Association, of each member.
 The Membership Secretary shall collect all dues and remit the same over to the Treasurer within ten (10) days, taking a receipt at that time.
 The Membership Secretary shall make available a current list of the membership at every regular or special meeting of the Association.